 The dark becomes something forbidding.
 Something that can, instead of hiding us and making us sleepy – exposes us with all our fears.
 I used to lie awake, trying to avoid looking too closely at shadows, thinking of happy, bright, warm things.
 I tried to stop thinking about the looming wardrobe, a large shadow in the corner that might – possibly – be the servant of the nothing from The Neverending Story.
 The rising pitch of my tinnitus would sound like a warning alarm, a sign of danger.
 At times I would run to the safety of the bright lights outside in the hall, or focus on that crack of light filtering in under the door.

 Then there were those times when nightmares threatened to shock you in the daylight hours.
-On an ill advised trip up and down our street, my sister and I decided to post scraps of paper with nonsense written on them.
+On an ill advised trip up and down our street, I decided to post scraps of paper with nonsense written on them.
 A couple of doors up, there was a door with a lion’s head door knocker.
 The path up to the door seemed impossibly overgrown, and I halted – but just for a second, childish bravado taking over.
-Reaching the door, I gently pushed the piece of paper into the silver letterbox, and panicked when a riotous barking and snarling came from behind the door.
+Reaching the door, I gently tried to push the piece of paper into the silver letterbox, and panicked when a riotous barking and snarling came from behind the door.
 I flew back down the road to safety.
 Again – nightmares for weeks, a lion’s head door-knocker coming alive under my hands.

 Is there something learnt from our primal ancestors that warns us of danger – real or imagined?
 The jolt of adrenaline and fight-or-flight I get when watching horror films suggests that when our senses are tuned or immersed in something, our brains store certain flashes of images for later, to trap us in nightmares and moments of fear.
 It seems that I have less nightmares now, as an adult.
 It seems less real, as if my fear has numbed.
 Perhaps it comes from being told by adults when you’re young that ‘it isn’t real’ and beginning to believe it yourself.